dotnet/docs/docs/csharp/programming-guide/concepts/linq/how-to-stream-xml-fragments-from-an-xmlreader.md

  If you want to create a partial tree, you can instantiate an <xref:System.Xml.XmlReader>, position the reader on the node that you want to convert to an <xref:System.Xml.Linq.XElement> tree, and then create the <xref:System.Xml.Linq.XElement> object.

- The topic [How to: Stream XML Fragments with Access to Header Information (C#)](./how-to-stream-xml-fragments-with-access-to-header-information.md) contains information and an example on how to stream a more complex document.
+The topic [How to stream XML fragments with access to header information (C#)](./how-to-stream-xml-fragments-with-access-to-header-information.md) contains information and an example on how to stream a more complex document.

  The topic [How to perform streaming transform of large XML documents (C#)](./how-to-perform-streaming-transform-of-large-xml-documents.md) contains an example of using LINQ to XML to transform extremely large XML documents while maintaining a small memory footprint.